codersgarden/php-lexoffice-api/docs/api-reference/LexofficeCreditNoteManager.md

-# LexofficeCreditNotesManager Class Documentation
+# LexofficeCreditNoteManager Class Documentation

-The `LexofficeCreditNotesManager` class provides seamless integration with the LexOffice API for managing credit notes.
+The `LexofficeCreditNoteManager` class provides seamless integration with the LexOffice API for managing credit notes.
 This class supports operations such as creating, retrieving, finalizing, pursuing to credit notes, rendering PDF documents, and generating deeplinks for credit notes.

 ---